Using Retrieval-Augmented Generation (RAG)

 ragAllEnabled: trueor specific sources inragEnabled - Empty Knowledge Base: Confirm documents are uploaded and processed

-- Permissions: Check agent has access to the resource groups
+- Permissions: Check agent has access to the knowledge bases

 Poor Search Results